Termite Control Services

 • Frass: Droppings, called frass, are tiny pellets resembling sawdust or sand.
 It is a clear sign of an infestation if you notice such droppings near wooden structures or tunnels.

-Contact Us Today to Schedule an Inspection!
+Contact Us Today to Schedule an appointment!

 As a trusted pest control company, we offer several types of termite control services for WDI's, including inspections, insect information reports, treatment of existing structures, and treatment of structures under construction.
 We can also install automatic ventilators and vapor barriers to help address wooden understructures that are excessively wet.
-Reach out today to schedule a termite inspection!

 The Killo Exterminating staff is very knowledgeable and friendly and will walk you through the entire process, explaining everything along the way so you can be informed and educated about our pest control.
-Termites are a problem in North Carolina, so it’s important to watch for warning signs like damaged wood, mud-like material, and insects that look like flying ants.
+Termites are a problem in North Carolina, so it is important to watch for warning signs like damaged wood, mud-like material, and insects that look like flying ants.

 For more information and pricing on our pest control & exterminator services, call today!